myersj451/beautiful-jekyll/README.md

 ### Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
-To edit the file, open the file in atom and edit the content.
+Open the file in atom and edit the content.
 Make sure to commit and push all changes to the repository files.

-After you save your changes to the config file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `http://<yourusername>.github.io`.
+After you save your changes to the config file, your website should be ready in a minute or two at `http://<yourusername>.github.io`.

-Your website is at `http://<yourusername>.github.io` (replace `<yourusername>` with your user name).

 ### Add your own content